section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 According to our model these are the prediction results, but should we trust these results blindly?.
 Or, should we try to understand how this model reached at this conclusion?

-That why we need to use model interpretation techniques to verify these results and increase our trust in the model.
-This ensures that we know how the model works and its level of reliability.
+That is why we need to use model interpretation techniques to verify these results and increase our trust in the model.
+This ensures that we know how the model works and it's level of reliability.

 Let us start model interpretation with LIME